FedeDP/Clightd/README.md

 It works on both X, Wayland and tty.
 On wayland specific protocols need to be implemented by your compositor; have a look at {Gamma, Dpms, Screen} wiki pages.

-Clightd is used as a backend by [Clight](https://github.com/FedeDP/Clight) but it can be used without it too.
+Clightd is used as a backend by [Clight](https://github.com/FedeDP/Clight).

 **For a guide on how to build, features and lots of other infos, refer to [Clightd Wiki Pages](https://github.com/FedeDP/Clightd/wiki).**
 **Note that Wiki pages will always refer to master branch.**